Flexible Learning Environments

 3. Check out the hundreds of cool designs and how-tos on Pinterest from teachers.

 4. Now it is time to design your own classroom.
-Use TinkerCad to create your classroom in 3D.
+One idea is to use TinkerCad to create your classroom in 3D.
 There are over 4 million designs in the gallery.
 For instructions go to https://www.tinkercad.com/about/learn.
+If you prefer, you can use another method for sketching out your personalized classroom, such as creating a sketch by hand and taking a picture of it to upload.

 Now it is time to move on to the Final Assignment